Nexmo/verify-android-sdk/Integrating the Nexmo Verify SDK.md

   **Note** This feature is not enabled yet in the Nexmo Dashboard, please contact productfeedback@nexmo.com to configure this.
 3. Enable GCM in your App: https://developers.google.com/mobile/add.
 4. Provide your GCM registration token to the NexmoClient: https://developers.google.com/cloud-messaging/android/client.
-5. Make sure your App handles the refresh tokens and updates *nexmoClient*.
+5. Make sure your App handles the refresh tokens and updates nexmoClient.

   ```java
   nexmoClient.setGcmRegistrationToken("MyGCMRegistrationToken");
   ```